 Use the Trends Dasbhoard to observe when your Maven or Gradle build times are regressing and the Performance Dashboard to understand why.

 Combine Test Distribution with other Performance Acceleration Technologies for a Force-Multiplier Effect

-While Performance Continuity does not depend on other Performance Acceleration technologies available in Gradle Enterprise to be useful in observing and tuning your build performance achieved through existing processes and tools, combining Performance Continuity with Build Cache, Predictive Test Selection and Test Distribution can provide a force multiplier effect on feedback cycle times as illustrated below.
+While Performance Continuity does not depend on other Performance Acceleration technologies available in Develocity to be useful in observing and tuning your build performance achieved through existing processes and tools, combining Performance Continuity with Build Cache, Predictive Test Selection and Test Distribution can provide a force multiplier effect on feedback cycle times as illustrated below.

 - Build Cache.
 Avoid unnecessarily running components of builds and tests whose inputs have not changed.

 - Predictive Test Selection.
 Run only tests that are likely to provide useful feedback using machine learning.

 - Test Distribution.
 Run the necessary and relevant remaining tests in parallel to minimize build time.

 - Performance Continuity.
 Sustain Test Distribution and other performance improvements over time with data analytic and performance profiling capabilities.